 Furniture polish or wax brings out the beauty of your furniture.
-Pour a little on a clean cloth and rub into the surface.
-Then polish lightly with a dry lint free cloth.
+Pour a little on a clean cloth and rub it into the surface.
+Then polish lightly with a dry lint-free cloth.

 If your books smell musty, sprinkle baking soda on the pages and allow time to air out.

-When storing shoes and boots for the season, cover them in old pairs of socks.
+When storing shoes and boots for the season, cover them with old pairs of socks.
 This will prevent dust and scuffing.

 Use shampoo to pretreat grease stains before putting them in the washer.

 Another thing I love to do when cleaning is put on a vintage record.
-Music is a great way to stay motivated while cleaning and if you want to clean like a 50’s housewife a vintage record is the way to go!
+Music is a great way to stay motivated while cleaning and if you want to clean like 1950s housewives a vintage record is the way to go!
 If you don’t have a record player you can check out my Born in the Wrong Decade playlist on Spotify.

 You can find a cleaning caddy, lint-free cloths, and many of the other supplies I mentioned in this post at Grove Collaborative.
 It’s one of my favorite places to get cleaning supplies.

 If you have never ordered from there can get a free 4-piece cleaning kit.
 It includes my favorite Mrs. Meyers all-purpose spray and dish soap.